-The quick blogging tips, 10-minute tasks series is tackling blog newsletters this week.
+The quick blogging tips, 10-minute tasks series is tackling blog content this week.
 Here are 10-minute tasks for blog content you can do today to move your blogging business forward.

 10-Minute Tasks for Blog Content